CYP4F2: Gene

 The cytochrome P450 4F2 protein is encoded by the CYP4F2 gene in humans.

-The term "encoded" in this context means that the gene contains the information or instructions on how to make the protein.
-The gene is composed of a sequence of nucleotides—building blocks of DNA.
-The nucleotides form a code that specifies the order of amino acids, which are the building blocks of proteins.
-The process of converting the genetic code into a protein is called gene expression.
-This process involves two main steps: transcription and translation.
-Transcription is copying the gene's DNA sequence into a messenger RNA (mRNA) molecule.
-Translation is decoding the mRNA sequence into a protein by the ribosomes, which are cells' protein factories.
-After transcription and translation, a protein folds into a specific shape that determines its function.
-This shape, or conformation, is crucial as it determines the protein's function: if a protein does not fold correctly, it may not function properly or at all.
-Incorrect protein folding is the basis of many diseases which are associated with misfolded proteins.

 CYP4F2 is part of a cluster of cytochrome P450 genes located on chromosome 19, with another closely related gene, CYP4F11, located approximately 16 kbp away.
 The CYP4F2 gene is composed of no fewer than 13 exons.
-The protein-coding sequence of the gene is from the second through the thirteenth exon, whereas the first exon contains a 49‑base‑pair segment forming part of the 5′ untranslated region, which makes the overall genomic organization of CPY4F2 very similar to that of CYP4F3.
+The protein-coding sequence of the gene is from the second through the thirteenth exon, whereas the first exon contains a 49‑base‑pair segment forming part of the 5′ untranslated region, which makes the overall genomic organization of CYP4F2 very similar to that of CYP4F3.

 Gene polymorphisms (variants) in CYP4F2 affect liver mRNA levels and enzymatic activity of the protein encoded.

 The analysis of the gene on a molecular level presents several difficulties: